ehenderson3/Commsearch/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+The automation framework chosen for this project is a Page Object frame work which is an efficient automation strategy with reusability and maintenance as its core objectives.
+The Page Object framework has 5 major components the Base Object, the Page object, Test object, the BaseTest and Configuration.

 ### What is this repository for? ###

 This is a brief summary of the Page Object framework.

-The automation framework chosen for this project is a Page Object frame work which is an efficient automation strategy with reusability and maintenance as its core objectives.
-The Page Object framework has 5 major components the Base Object, the Page object, Test object, the BaseTest and Configuration.

 The Base page object has 5 jobs, it initializes the selenium web driver, stores the variable for the base url, stores the native selenium actions, stores the code for explicit waits (the time that you want the test to wait for the next step) and lastly it handles exception errors.
 The base page in general handles processes that are common to all tests and if any of these components or elements on the web page under test change we have a centralized place to make the change once and indirectly updates all affected tests to the new version of the code.